openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

 case the resulting `Activation` may result in one of two conditions: a `ActivationState = Failed` or an `ActivateState = Active`` with a `RedundancyPriority = 0 (High)`.

+### Image Clean Up

+An *ItemUpdater* is responsible for garabage collecting images contained on the elements it is managing.
+Often an element can only contain a single image so this is a natural side-effect of the update process.
+In other cases, the *ItemUpdater* may remove images based on the `RedundancyPriority` assigned to an image.

+The *ItemManager* should expose `Object.Delete()` methods to remove images from the BMC filesystem.
+It is possible that some *ItemUpdater*s will call this method once the `Version` is successfully activated.

+In some designs there may be multiple *ItemUpdater* instances which are handling update for different system elements, all of which can potentially apply the same software image (as in a multi-host design).
+The *ItemManager* may optionally monitor the `Software.Activation` signals and actively garbage collect an image once all `Software.Activation` under the `.../software/<id>` path are either `Active` or `Staged`.

 ### Software Settings